 - Substituting their own opinion of the claimant’s physical “restrictions and limitations” and discarding the treating physicians’ opinions, even where all other information remains unchallenged.
 The consultant physician’s opined restrictions and limitations are almost always less restrictive than the treating physician’s, but usually just enough to supposedly allow the claimant to return to work.
 Moreover, if one of your treating physicians either does not provide any restrictions or provides only light restrictions that would allow you to work, the consultant physician will frequently focus on that doctor’s opinion, regardless of what your other doctors say.

-In our experience, Mutual of Omaha is a habitual offender in this respect.
 Mutual of Omaha utilizes both third-party medical reviews and its own internal physicians to deny claims.
-Reviews obtained through third-party vendors are always suspect, as those companies rely financially on repeat business from the insurance industry.
+Reviews obtained through third-party vendors are inherently suspect, as those companies rely financially on repeat business from the insurance industry.

-In our experience Mutual of Omaha’s case internal reviews by employee-physicians have been unusually suspect.
+Mutual of Omaha has used internal doctors who hold high level positions within the company to deny a broad range of claims.
 We have seen the same physician, years-removed from the practice of any kind of medicine, opine on the disabling nature of conditions ranging from autoimmune disorders to complex traumatic brain injury to mental health disorders.
 Predictably, these reviews overwhelmingly support Mutual of Omaha saving money at its insured’s expense, frequently consulted on high-value claims.